The List (The X-Files): Plot

-Napoleon "Neech" Manley (Badja Djola), a death row inmate at a Floridian prison, is brought to the electric chair.
+Napoleon "Neech" Manley (Badja Djola), a death row inmate at a Florida prison, is brought to the electric chair.
 Before he is executed, Neech proclaims that he will be reincarnated and avenge himself against five men who tormented him in prison.

 Shortly after the execution, Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) investigate the prison after a guard is mysteriously found dead in Neech's cell.
 The agents meet the prison's warden, Brodeur (J. T. Walsh), who believes that Neech planned the guard's murder with someone on the outside before the execution.
 John Speranza, another inmate, believes that Neech has returned.
 When Scully explores the prison's showers, she meets another guard named Vincent Parmelly (Ken Foree).
 He claims that another prisoner, Roque (Bokeem Woodbine), is keeping a list of the remaining four victims.

 Later, the head of another guard, Fornier, is found inside a paint can.
 An examination of the head shows the premature appearance of larvae.
 The prison coroner tells Scully that the first guard's lungs were completely infested with the larvae, belonging to the green bottle fly.
 Meanwhile, Mulder talks to Roque, who wants a transfer out of the prison in exchange for revealing the remaining three people on the list, but Brodeur refuses to let this happen.
 Brodeur later finds Fornier's headless body in his office.
 While searching Neech's cell, Mulder discovers evidence of his obsession with reincarnation.
 The agents talk to Neech's fearful widow, Danielle Manley (April Grace), who is secretly seeing Parmelly.
 Roque is brought to the showers, where he is beaten to death by Brodeur after revealing he is the fifth person on the list.